-- inability to raise funding necessary to initiate or continue a trial; - delays in obtaining, or failure to obtain, regulatory approval of Investigational New Drug applications or to commence a trial; - delays in reaching agreement with the FDA and foreign health authorities on final trial design; - · imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities; - delays caused by disagreements with existing CROs and/or clinical trial sites; - · delays in reaching agreement on acceptable terms with prospective CROs and clinical trial sites; - delays in obtaining, or failure to obtain, required IRB or ethics committee (EC) approvals covering each site; - delays in recruiting suitable patients to participate in a trial; - · delays in having subjects complete participation in a trial or return for post-treatment follow-up; - delays caused by subjects dropping out of a trial due to side effects or otherwise; - · clinical sites declining to participate or dropping out of a trial to the detriment of enrollment; - agency or judicial enforcement actions against us; - time required to add new clinical sites; and - delays by our contract manufacturers to produce and deliver sufficient supply of clinical trial materials.
+- inability to raise funding necessary to initiate or continue a trial; - · delays in obtaining, or failure to obtain, regulatory approval of Investigational New Drug applications or to commence a trial; - · delays in reaching agreement with the FDA and foreign health authorities on final trial design; - · imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities; - delays caused by disagreements with existing CROs and/or clinical trial sites; - delays in reaching agreement on acceptable terms with prospective CROs and clinical trial sites; - delays in obtaining, or failure to obtain, required IRB or ethics committee (EC) approvals covering each site; - delays in recruiting suitable patients to participate in a trial; - · delays in having subjects complete participation in a trial or return for post-treatment follow-up; - delays caused by subjects dropping out of a trial due to side effects or otherwise; - clinical sites declining to participate or dropping out of a trial to the detriment of enrollment; - agency or judicial enforcement actions against us; - · time required to add new clinical sites; and - delays by our contract manufacturers to produce and deliver sufficient supply of clinical trial materials.

-For example, due to the specialized indication and patient populations studied in our past and future clinical trials of brincidofovir, the number of study sites available to us is relatively limited, and therefore enrollment of suitable patients to participate in the trial may take longer than is typical for studies involving other indications.
+Due to the specialized indication and patient populations studied in our past and future clinical trials of brincidofovir, the number of study sites available to us is relatively limited, and therefore enrollment of suitable patients to participate in the trial may take longer than is typical for studies involving other indications.
 This may result in a delay or unsuccessful completion of our clinical trials.
+For example, enrollment of our AdAPT study and our Phase 2 open label dose-ranging studies of IV BCV in patients with active AdV have faced regulatory and site initiation delays, and we have observed lower than anticipated incidence at the centers that have been initiated, all of which has caused delays in the enrollment of these studies.